-2.6.2 European Court of Auditors (Court)
+2.6.2 European Court of Auditors

-In March 2013 the Court carried out an audit on the 2012 annual accounts.
+In March 2013, the European Court of Auditors carried out an audit on the 2012 annual accounts.
 The audit mission comprised analytical audit procedures, direct testing of transactions and an assessment of key controls of the Agency's supervisory and control systems.